Greyfriars Bobby

 You will find Greyfriars Bobby at Greyfriars Kirkyard.
 The museum here is open during the summer months and tourists can visit to hear more stories about this world-famous dog.

-There is also the Greyfriars Bobby’s Bar in Candlemaker Row which is next to the statue – one of the most photographed pubs in Scotland.
-It’s is no surprise that this cosy waterhole is both human and dog-friendly pub and many of the locals bring their proud pooch along for a pint!
+There is also the Greyfriars Bobby’s Bar in Candlemaker Row and George IV Bridge, which is next to the statue – one of the most photographed pubs in Scotland.
+It is no surprise that this cosy waterhole is both a human and dog-friendly pub, and many of the locals bring their proud pooch along for a pint!

 Edinburgh’s good luck charm

-Over the years, Greyfriars Bobby’s black nose has started to become shiny from all the tourists rubbing the nose of the legendary statue.
-Many believe that it will bring them good luck in the future.
+Over the years, the black nose of this Edinburgh famous dog statue has started to become shiny from all the tourists rubbing the nose of the legendary statue.
+Many believe that it will bring them good luck in the future and encourage close relationships like the best friends that Auld Jock and Bobby were.

 “While he enjoys attention from visitors and loves to have his photo taken, Bobby gets distressed when people rub his nose.”

-So if you do decide to visit this unique landmark in Edinburgh, take lots of pictures but be gentle with Bobby.
+So if you do decide to visit this unique landmark in Edinburgh, take lots of pictures but be gentle with Bobby and let his devotion be a lesson to take with you.

 Greyfriars tour

-Tours at Greyfriars run by the Kirkyard are on from April-October, they take place every Thursday at 11am, unless the venue is closed for a private booking.
+Tours at Greyfriars run by the Kirkyard are on from April to October; they take place every Thursday at 11 am unless the venue is closed for a private booking.

-Prices start at £8 for adults, and £6 for children.
-Children under the age of 5yrs go free (but a place must be reserved).
+Prices start at £8 for adults and £6 for children.
+Children under the age of 5 years go free (but a place must be reserved).
 For groups of over 15 people, the charge is £6 for adults and £4 for children.

-This location is not only home to Bobby, but it was once the supposed inspiration for many Potter characters as JK Rowling would visit the site often while she was writing the series.
+This location is not only home to Bobby, but it was once the supposed inspiration for many Potter characters, as JK Rowling would visit the site often while she was writing the series.
+You can see graves said to have inspired important characters like Tom Riddle, Hermione Granger’s parents, and Professor McGonagall at the cemetery.

 Support this Blog 💙